 - Parking System- To support revenue collection at SEPTA controlled parking lots and garages.
 The Parking System will be integrated with the new core Fare Payment System and provide open lot, garage and permit parking. - Continual Fare Media Order- This contract will provide for new forms of fare media inventory required to support future fare collection operations and sales.
-The types of fare media include: - Extended-Use Media (reloadable smart cards) - Limited-Use Media (Disposable Smart media aka DSM) - Paper Tickets (QR-code) - Building Access System- SEPTA will procure the supplies, equipment and software required to support building access at designated SEPTA facilities accessed by SEPTA staff, contractors and building tenants. - Call Center Operations- The build-out, equipping, and staffing of a call center to process inbound calls and contacts from SEPTA Key customers.
+The types of fare media include: - Extended-Use Media (reloadable smart cards) - Limited-Use Media (Disposable Smart media aka DSM)

-Procurement for SEPTA Key 2.0 is underway and the project will be implemented in 2024 through 2030.
+Procurement for SEPTA Kev 2.0 is underway, and the project will be implemented in 2024 through 2030.